-Earnings (Loss) per Share
+Loss per Share

-The Group presents basic and diluted earnings per share data for its common shares.
+The Group presents basic and diluted loss per share data for its common shares.

-Basic earnings (loss) per share is calculated by dividing the net income (loss) attributable to common shareholders of the parent by the weighted average number of common shares issued and outstanding during the year.
+Basic loss per share is calculated by dividing the net loss attributable to common shareholders of the Parent Company by the weighted average number of common shares issued and outstanding during the year.
+There are no potential dilutive shares.